 using Web Sockets to talk to the server.

-The name “DomTerm” refers to that it works by manipulating the Document Object Model (DOM) of a browser: the nested structure of elements, text, and attributes.
-(Also, most other appropriate names were already taken...)
+The name “DomTerm” refers to how it works by manipulating the Document Object Model (DOM) of a browser: the nested structure of elements, text, and attributes.